 Who She Was Before She Was Babushka

-Her name is Maria and she is from the Ukraine.
-When she was 16, she spent some time in a concentration camp.
+Her name is Maria Lubchenko and she was born in the Ukraine.
+When she was 15, the Nazi regime rounded up everyone in her small village and she spent some time in a concentration camp.
 A long time in a concentration camp.
-Her life was spared because she knew three languages and she was heavily utilized as an interpreter.
-She lost many friends and some relatives in this concentration camp.
+Her life was spared because she was fluent in 5+ languages and she was heavily utilized as an interpreter.
+She lost so so many friends and relatives (parents and siblings) in this concentration camp.

 She later married a man in the military, had a child and eventually moved to the United States adding five more children along the way.
 She would lose one child to a congenital heart defect.
 The other five children would grow up and have children of their own.

 Her skills as an interpreter were in great demand in the United States.
 She would teach for the prestigious Defense Language Institute and share her knowledge of languages.
 She would train many, many soldiers for years before retiring.